hathibelagal-dev/instantpolyglot/docs/eng/Romani.md

 Dialectal differences can be observed in vocabulary, phonology, and grammar.
 For example:

-- The word for "house":
+- The word for “house”:
   Vlax: **kher**
   Sinti: **kher**
   Finnish Kalo: **kheer**

-- The 1st person singular present of "to be":
+- The 1st person singular present of “to be”:
   Vlax: **sem**
   Sinti: **hom**
   Finnish Kalo: **som**